 I'm sure there are many other categories, but this seems like plenty, and any more options would only contribute to decision fatigue.

 Packaging Makes the Party

 I went for a rubber duck, bubbles, and a package of Annie's bunny cookies.
-The cookies were for the ride home, the duck can for the bath that night, and the bubbles for fun the next day.
-I didn't personalize anything, because to me it's just not worth the time.
+The cookies were for the ride home, the duck for the bath that night, and the bubbles for fun the next day.
+I didn't personalize anything because, to me, it's just not worth the time.

 If there's only one item for each kid, you also don't need to package or bag them at all!
 Just lay them out nicely in a basket or on a tray with a sign that says: "Thank you for coming—please take one home!"

 Whatever you choose to do, it is a nice way to show appreciation for people coming to the party, and if you involve your two-year-old, they could get a real sense of pleasure and satisfaction from handing out gifts to their friends when they leave.